eshan-savla/spot-perception/README_RTABMap.md

     localization:=false
 ```

-As you can see, localisation has been deactivated so that RTAB-Map starts in mapping mode.
+As you can see, localization has been deactivated so that RTAB-Map starts in mapping mode.
 RViz and the RTAB-Map visualisation should now start.
 Recording is then already active.

 To record, Spot mini should be controlled manually using the Boston Dynamics remote control.
 The map should now be three-dimensional in both visualisations.

 Due to the rather low resolution of the Spot internal cameras of 640x480, the robot should not be moved too quickly.
 It can also be useful to rotate the robot at various points.
 This allows more image data to be taken into account when creating the map.
-Care should also be taken to ensure that the robot moves smoothly and experiences few vibrations, as these can affect the accuracy of the odometry data and thus cause errors in the localisation on the map.
+Care should also be taken to ensure that the robot moves smoothly and experiences few vibrations, as these can affect the accuracy of the odometry data and thus cause errors in the localization on the map.

 The database for the map is constantly updated during recording.
 Nevertheless, it is advisable to save the map again at the end using the RTAB map visualisation.